Fraudulent rental applications have spiked during pandemic; online applications have made it easier

 In addition, the MrLandlord.com Eviction Reports are now NATIONAL searches.
 Previously, each report was limited to state searches.
 Also, the eviction reports now searches for sex offenders, terrorists, and most-wanted criminals at no extra charge.
 For more info on enhanced eviction reports and frequently asked questions, click here now.

 EDITOR’S NOTE: I personally use the tenant credit service and eviction reports on MrLandlord.com.
-I was one of the first to utilize the new “enhanced” eviction reports that were just unveiled last week.
+I was one of the first to utilize the new “enhanced” eviction reports when they were unveiled.
 And sure enough, with the two national reports now provided instead of one (at no additional cost to you) I was able to catch 4 evictions that I would not have previously seen.
 Plus, it was great to see some social security “matches” connected with the eviction So I knew with greater certainty that my applicants were indeed the ones caught.